HyperledgerHandsOn/trade-finance-logistics/network/README.md

 - Alternatively, you can manually start the network as a foreground process: `docker-compose -f docker-compose-e2e.yaml up`.
 - You can view the network logs (from all the containers) in the foreground.

-** NOTE:** If testing the middleware or application deployment, stop here, middleware and application instruction will indicate when/how to start additional organization.
+** NOTE:** If you are testing the middleware or application deployment, stop here.
+Middleware and application instructions will indicate when/how to add and start additional organizations.

 # Bring Down the Network
 Run `./trade.sh down`